wlonk/arcadia/rules/index.md

 Your character starts with a number of social tokens based on their social role, and two passion tokens.

+Be sure to ask and answer this for each character: why might they need magic?
+Why might a fairy take an interest in them?

 > #### So it's a bunch of rich white people, right?
 >